Configuring Block User Login

 Email Template

-A template for the emails that will be sent to notify about possible attack to the email addresses specified in Email Address property.
+A template for the emails sent to notify the specified addresses (in the Email Address property) about a potential attack.

 Notification